 This bill amends the current law regarding the judgeships in the Twenty-First and Twenty-Third Judicial District Courts in Louisiana.
 Specifically, it increases the number of judges in the Twenty-First Judicial District from nine to ten and in the Twenty-Third Judicial District from five to six.
-The bill also creates an additional judgeship for each district, with the Twenty-First Judicial District establishing Division L and the Twenty-Third Judicial District establishing Division F for the newly appointed judges.
+Additionally, it creates an additional judgeship for each district, with the Twenty-First Judicial District establishing Division L and the Twenty-Third Judicial District establishing Division F for the new judges.
+The new judges will be elected at large and will have the same jurisdiction, compensation, and expense allowances as existing judges in their respective districts.

 HB358 Engrossed: